manticoresoftware/manticoresearch/manual/Creating_a_table/NLP_and_tokenization/Low-level_tokenization.md

 For characters with codes from 0 to 32, and those in the range of 127 to 8-bit ASCII and Unicode characters, Manticore always treats them as separators.
 To avoid configuration file encoding issues, 8-bit ASCII characters and Unicode characters must be specified in `U+XXX` form, where `XXX` is a hexadecimal code point number.
 The minimal accepted Unicode character code is `U+0021`.

 If the default mappings are insufficient for your needs, you can redefine the character mappings by specifying them again with another mapping.
-For example, if the built-in `non_cjk` array includes characters `Ä` and `ä` and maps them both to the ASCII character `a`, you can redefine those characters by adding the Unicode code points for them, like this:
+For example, if the built-in `non_cont` array includes characters `Ä` and `ä` and maps them both to the ASCII character `a`, you can redefine those characters by adding the Unicode code points for them, like this:

 ```
-charset_table = non_cjk,U+00E4,U+00C4
+charset_table = non_cont,U+00E4,U+00C4
 ```

 for case sensitive search or

 ```
-charset_table = non_cjk,U+00E4,U+00C4->U+00E4
+charset_table = non_cont,U+00E4,U+00C4->U+00E4
 ```

 for case insensitive search.